moondance-labs/tanssi-docs/learn/tanssi/technical.md

 ![ContainerChain collation](/images/learn/tanssi/technical/technical-5.png)

-## Implementing the Tanssi Protocol in your ContainerChain {: #implementing-tanssi-in-your-containerchain }
+## Building a Modular ContainerChain Supporting Tanssi Protocol {: #implementing-tanssi-in-your-containerchain }

 To make your Appchain Tanssi compliant and ready to become a deployed ContainerChain, adding references to the following two pallets is required: